Kids Room Lighting Ideas

 For the budding astronauts among us, check out items like Elk Lighting’s multicolored UFO-esque pendant or one that resembles the USS Enterprise from the Star Trek series.
 This George Kovacs Portables Collection table lamp also looks like it’s from somewhere out of this world.
 Older kids who are still dazzled by the stars might just love the George Kovacs Bling Bling collection, which includes mini pendants, drum pendants and sconces.

 A girls’ bedroom could be a great place for an infusion of glamor from a mini chandelier, also known as a chandelette.
 Check out the different colors available from the Elk Lighting Opulence collection or the white and pink Elk Lighting Minique.
-Elk Lighting’s Rosavita line includes gorgeous pink roses intertwined with the crystals.
+Elk Lighting’s Rosavita line (below right) includes gorgeous pink roses intertwined with the crystals.
+Another floral chandelette choice comes from Sterling Industries, which also offers crystal chandelettes in 3 cool colors.
 But for a less sparkly chandelier that will look good with anything, try something like the Minka Lavery 1730 Series 3-Light Mini Chandelier.
-(Below Right: Elk Lighting Rosavita 3-Light Mini Chandelier)

 Remember the importance of task lighting.